TXST students in Times Square, New York

 • Client visits.

 *Note that transportation to/from the airport will be provided at the most common arrival time of participants.
 If you do not arrive/depart at the most common time of the group you may not be eligible for the shuttle.
+Students will arrange their own air transportation, though a nonstop flight from Austin will be recommended.

 • The program fee does not include: